How Can Therapy Help with Anxiety?

 weave together insight and practical tools

-gently address both the symptoms and the deeper roots
+address both the symptoms and the deeper roots

 Often, it’s not just about calming anxiety.
 It’s about understanding what it’s trying to communicate.